What is a stair lift?

 Stairs is usually one of the most important escape routes if there is a fire in your building

-Stair lifts unfortunately takes up quite a bit of space, which in many cases will compromise the stair as an escape route during a fire emergency.
+Stair lifts unfortunately take up quite a bit of space, which in many cases will compromise the stair as an escape route during a fire emergency.

 A stair lift railing usually takes up about 18 - 22 cm of space from the wall, and the seating unit normally takes up about 35 - 45 cm of space from the wall.
 In an emergency situation, having the seating unit and the railings installed in the staircase, can therefore be regarded a fire hazard according to building regulations.
 In many countries the requirement is 100 cm (40 inches) of usable width of the stair, after the stair lift railing is installed.
 This also means that there often needs to be sufficient space available in the top and bottom of the staircase for the seating unit to rest when not in use.